-We commenced operations in 2018 and have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, acquiring our initial product candidate, BIO89-100, and licensing certain related technology, conducting research and development activities, including preclinical studies and early clinical trials, and providing general and administrative support for these operations.
-We have funded our operations since our inception to September 30, 2019 through the issuance and sale of capital stock, from which we have raised aggregate net proceeds of \$43.7 million.
-As of September 30, 2019, our cash and cash equivalents totaled \$16.2 million.
-Based on our current operating plan, we believe that our cash and cash equivalents together with the net proceeds from our initial public offering, or IPO, will be sufficient to meet our anticipated cash requirements into the second half of 2021.
+We commenced operations in 2018 and have devoted substantially all of our resources to raising capital, acquiring our initial product candidate, identifying and developing BIO89-100, licensing certain related technology, conducting research and development activities, including preclinical studies and early clinical trials, and providing general and administrative support for these operations.
+Prior to our initial public offering ("IPO"), we had funded our operations primarily from the issuance and sale of capital stock.
+In November 2019, we completed our IPO pursuant to which we issued 6,100,390 shares of our common stock at a price of \$16.00 per share.
+We received net proceeds of \$87.7 million from the IPO.

+As of March 31, 2020, our cash and cash equivalents totaled \$85.5 million.
+Based on our current operating plan, we believe that our cash and cash equivalents, will be sufficient to meet our anticipated cash requirements into the second half of 2021.